arielherself/espresso/README.raw.md

 Listen to an abridged version of the subscriber-only briefing.

-<strong>Goldman Sachs</strong> said it would end its [disastrous attempt](https://www.economist.com/finance-and-economics/2022/10/18/goldman-sachss-disastrous-main-street-gamble) at a retail bank, which it launched in 2016.
+<strong>Goldman Sachs</strong> said it would break up its [disastrous attempts](https://www.economist.com/finance-and-economics/2022/10/18/goldman-sachss-disastrous-main-street-gamble) at retail banking, which were launched in 2016.
 Under a new restructuring plan, Goldman will split up its consumer operation, bundling its savings and wealth products into the asset-management arm, and sticking the lending ones into a new “platforms” business, alongside wholesale and business banking.

 James Cleverly, <strong>Britain’s</strong> foreign secretary, said on Wednesday that the government was considering further action over the “unacceptable” beating of a protester outside the <strong>Chinese consulate in Manchester</strong>.
 On Sunday British police intervened after a small group of men came out of the consulate and assaulted a man demonstrating against Xi Jinping, China’s president.
 China’s foreign ministry, meanwhile, complained about illegal entry into their consulate.